lambdaclass/concrete/ROADMAP.md

     discovery.
 Do not carry two LLVM pipelines through the QBE implementation;
     the compatibility window must have a named removal commit and mutation- sensitive parity gate.
+32. Keep a Phase 7.5 decision log tied to implementation evidence.
+For every vertical slice record: the supported semantic families, newly shared facts, deliberately independent logic, LLVM textual changes (if any), three-way result counts, mutations caught, performance deltas, and remaining blocker.
+    If the first three executable slices show that `CodegenInput`, the typed QBE AST, or the driver boundary creates duplication without improving failure localization, revise or delete that abstraction before expanding coverage;
+    the roadmap is a hypothesis, not permission to preserve a bad framework.

 ## Phase 8: Flagship Depth And Examples